 In all these games, the main issue has been defensively, with some worrying lapses from the usually reliable partnership of John Terry and Gary Cahill and it is the former who has been under the most scrutiny.

 Throughout pre-season and into the new season, we have looked extremely fragile defensively, which is highly unusual for any Jose Mourinho team.
 While not alone in being culpable, Terry’s form and performances have been highlighted as one of the key issues.
 With some pundits openly wondering if age had finally caught up with the skipper.

 It is therefore perhaps unsurprising that the board tried to move to bring in Everton’s John Stones, however several bids, the final one believed to be around £40m, were unsuccessful in persuading Everton to sell the England international, despite Stones putting in a transfer request to try and facilitate the move.

 This brings us neatly onto another key issue and that is the missing out on signing key targets to help develop the team.
 We lost out on John Stones, but perhaps a more telling blow was being unable to persuade Paul Pogba to leave Juventus to try his luck in England.
 The hugely talented Frenchman has been long on the radar but once again, the we could not close out the deal.
 On the subject of England, their first fixture in this years European Championships is against Russia.
-You can find some betting on this match here.

 That means we have signed Asmir Begovic (ostensibly a back up to Courtois), Baba Rahman, Papy Djilobodji, Pedro and Radamel Falcao on loan.
 While Pedro looks to be a world class signing, what is clear is that while reinforcements have been purchased, we haven’t signed enough players who will clearly improve the team.